chrismatrakos/interview-question/README.md

-# Maersk Interview Exercise

-## Introduction
-Thank you for applying for a job at Maersk.
-Building consistent, well thought out and performant APIs across the whole organisation is one of our key priority.
-Having our platforms and systems connecting and talking to each other seamlessly has the potential to drive and innovate how we work.

-The following is a short test to see how you would approach building a search API.

 ## Exercise
 Our team needs to build an API that can provide full text search over all the attributes in a given dataset.